2017: Retrospective & Awards Eligibility

 Hidden in Skin in Gamut

 If you are the awards-nominating type and are looking to focus on one piece in particular, I'd point you toward "Skins Smooth as Plantain, Hearts Soft as Mango."
 It's a story about British colonialism, Guyanese food, and a boy who lives with a parasitic beast in his stomach.
 It's been included on recommended reading lists from A.C.
-Wise, Sam J. Miller, and Merc Rustad; Paula Guran, Charles Payseur, and Alyssa Wong have also said nice things about it.
+Wise, Sam J. Miller, Merc Rustad, and Jason Sanford; Paula Guran, Charles Payseur, and Alyssa Wong have also said nice things about it.

 I'm proud not only of the work I've done this year, but also of the incredible work being done in this field.
 Short SF/F constantly pushes the limits of what fiction can do, and this year showcased so many stories doing just that.
 I'm excited to read the fiction that will make 2018 a better, kinder place.